PixelPaper/ixdsuperstars/index.md

 Take a look at this video from the most recent [Consumer Electronics Show](http://www.youtube.com/watch?v=Q31IRTwk4rM) to see where the future is taking us.

+We will add to this as the project period progresses.